We Are Traditions Behavioral Health

 The licensed physicians employed by TRADITIONS BEHAVIORAL HEALTH are the largest single group of providers of psychiatric services to adult populations in institutional and community-based programs in California.

-In addition to 16 ACT programs, we provide the inpatient services for Alameda County, Contra Costa County, Ventura County, in Central California thru Kaweah Delta Health Care in Visalia, and Los Angeles thru La Casa PHF.
+In addition to 16 ACT programs, we provide the inpatient services for Alameda County, Contra Costa County, Santa Clara County, Ventura County, and Los Angeles thru La Casa PHF.
 We have over 300 beds in our care in the LA area and over 250 beds in the San Francisco Bay Area.